TheRealAlexV/spotify-yt-dlp-downloader/docs/menus.md

    - Uses "Unknown Artist" if artist not provided
    - Downloads immediately

-5. **Playlist Downloads**:
+5. **Playlist Downloads (Legacy playlists file)**:

    - Loads playlists from `playlists_file`
-   - Checks which playlists/tracks are already downloaded
-   - Offers to download all or let user pick specific playlists
+   - Lets the user download all pending playlists or pick specific playlists
+   - **NEW: Song selection step** (per selected playlist):
+     - Lists all songs in the playlist
-   - Uses checkbox selection for multiple playlists
+     - Provides checkbox selection with **Select All / Deselect All** actions
+     - Songs that already exist in the destination folder `music/<playlist>/` start unchecked
+     - User confirms and downloads only the selected songs

 6. **Exportify CSV Downloads**: